-I've recently gotten the Samsung Chromebook Pro and I'm loving it!
-I'll admit it isn't for everyone -- in order to get the most use out of it, I've installed Crouton (Linux) on it, which is definitely not for someone who isn't technically savy -- and I still use it in conjunction with my Macbook.
-However, and this is a big however, there are a couple of things I do with the Chromebook Pro that I love and can't do with my more expensive Macbook.
+I got the Samsung Chromebook Pro about a year ago and I’m loving it!
+I’ll admit it isn’t for everyone and I still use it in conjunction with my Macbook.
+However, and this is a big however, there are a couple of things I do with the Chromebook Pro that I love and can’t do with my more expensive Macbook.

 - Touchscreen!
 I love that I can draw and make vector images on this baby, using a native Android app.

 - Built in stylus.
 Guys, you have no idea how fun this is!

 - Light & portable.
 This guy is so much easier to carry around and write blog posts, etc. on.